-When legendary South African President Nelson Mandela passed away last December, the world responded with heartache mixed with reverence.
+When legendary South African President Nelson Mandela passed away in 2013, the world responded with heartache mixed with reverence.
 President Barack Obama observed that Mandela “no longer belongs to us.
 He belongs to the ages.”
-With this statement, Obama illustrated what humans have always done to their greatest heroes—people forge them in eternity.
+With this statement, Obama illustrated what we have always done to our greatest heroes—we forge them in eternity.

 Why do we idolize great heroic leaders?
 Obviously, heroes provide us with hope and inspiration.
 But my research on heroes reveals a surprising finding—they make us smarter, too.
 Heroes improve our intelligence about the world and teach us lessons about the trajectory of our own lives.